FesterHead/Quests/task-types.md

   reverse-progression: <boolean> # Optional: The same type of block placed will reverse progression; default is true
   present: "<string>"            # Optional: Present-tense action verb to be used in quest lore; default is none
   past: "<string>"               # Optional: Past-tense action verb to be used in quest lore; default is none
+  world: "<string>"              # Optional: World where this task is valid; default is any world
 ```

 ```